ignasc/diceware-password-generator/README.md

 Thanks to [eff.org](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) for the word list.

 # QUICK INFO
-I created this tool as a little project to show off on my portfolio.
+I created this tool as a little project to put on my portfolio.

 # SOME THOUGHTS FROM ME